sudara/alonetone/README.markdown

 #### Logging in

 After the bootstrap data is loaded, you can login using the test account (username=test, password=test).

-You will see session and current\_user information at the end of each page after login.
-You can turn it off by changing show\_debug_info to false in alonetone.yml.

 After login, click on the "Upload" button to upload your first mp3.